Mountain spirits and Southern Gothic darkness in the Blue Ridge. Asheville's route includes 12 documented stops. 5 free, self-guided.

 Richmond Pearson built this Queen Anne masterpiece in 1889 after serving as U.S. Congressman and Ambassador to Persia and Greece.
 The mansion boasted ...

-The Asheville ghost tour includes 13 documented haunted locations covering 25 years of documented history.
+The Asheville ghost tour includes 12 documented stops covering 75 years of documented history.

 Plan for approximately 2.5 hours.
 This accounts for walking between stops and reading each haunting story.
 You can also split it across multiple evenings.

-The most visited stop on our Asheville tour is Grove Park Inn at 290 Macon Avenue.
+The most visited stop on our Asheville tour is Grove Park Inn at 290 Macon Avenue, dating back to 1913.

 Last updated February 22, 2026.
 Researched by the History Nearby editorial team.